CompuTec/computec-docs/docs/processforce/user-guide/ingredient-declarations/item-ingredient-master-data.md

 ![Item Ingredient Master Data - Classification](./media/item-ingredient-master-data/item-ingredient-master-data-classification.png)

 In this tab, information on related certificates can be set.
 Certificates can be assigned to a specific classification.
 The certificate is a document confirming compliance with specific requirements for products of a company that holds the document.
 The following information can be set for a specific certificate:

-- BP Code – Business Partner Code
+- **BP Code**: Business Partner Code.
-- BP Name – Business Partner Name
+- **BP Name**: Name of the Business Partner.
-- Certificate Number – ID number of a certificate
+- **Certificate Number**: the ID number of the certificate.
-- Certificate Date
+- **Certificate Date**: the date the certificate was issued.
-- Status – one of three options may be set for a specification:
+- **Status**: one of three options may be set for a specification: Not Approved, Pending, or Approved.
-        - Not Approved
-        - Pending
-        - Approved
-- Status Date
+- **Status Date**: date when the status was updated.
-- Attachment – a file attached to a specific certificate, e.g., a scan of a document
+- **Attachment**: a file attached to a specific certificate, e.g., scanned document.
-- Remarks
+- **Remarks**: additional notes or comments.

 ### Specifications

 ![Item Ingredient Master Data - Specifications](./media/item-ingredient-master-data/item-ingredient-master-data-specifications.png)

-A possibility to create and modify a vendor or industry specification for an ingredient.
-The following information can be set:
+This feature allows you to create and modify vendor or industry specifications for an ingredient.
+The following details can be defined:

-- BP Code – a code assigned to the specific business partner
+- **BP Code**: a code assigned to the specific business partner.
-- BP Name – a business partner name
+- **BP Name**: name of the business partner.
-- Specification Number – a number assigned to a specific specification
+- **Specification Number**: a unique number assigned to a specific specification.
-- Specification Date – date of a specification
+- **Specification Date**: date of the specification
-- Status – one of three options may be set for a specification:
+- **Status**: one of the three options may be set for a specification: Not Approved, Pending, or Approved.
-        - Not Approved
-        - Pending
-        - Approved
-- Status Date – a status posting date
+- **Status Date**:  a date when the specification status was last updated.
-- Attachment
-- Remarks
+- **Attachment**: attach relevant documents.
+- **Remarks**: additional notes related to the specification.

+---
+The Item Ingredient Master Data form provides a comprehensive tool for managing and defining ingredient and nutrient details for each item.
+It helps maintain accurate records of ingredients, allergens, certifications, and specifications, which are vital for regulatory compliance, product management, and ensuring high product quality standards.
+By efficiently utilizing this form, businesses can streamline data management and improve their product tracking processes.